hero media

 You’ll find the highly underrated Animus Distillery’s cellar door on the historic strip of Piper Street in Kyneton, which is just over a one-hour drive from Melbourne CBD.
 You’re in luck if you find those old-world Chesterfield couches empty; this distillery can get very busy with its vibrant cocktail bar and signature tasting flights featuring vapour-pressed gin.

 What started as a garage project in Fitzroy North is now very much the heart and soul of the Kyneton community.
-Since 2015, the Animus team has been producing top-quality gin using a gravity-fed carbon filter system and a broad spectrum of ingredients both from Australia and overseas.
+Since 2015, the Animus team has been producing top-quality gin using a gravity-fed carbon filter system and a broad spectrum of Australian and overseas ingredients.

 While there are many gin labels in Victoria, the distinction here comes from those more vegetative and herbaceous notes.
-A great representation is the signature Arboretum gin with its infusion of strawberry gum leaf, lemon thyme, rosemary, oranges and bush tomato.
-This expression is often the favourite in the bar’s mini G&T flights.
+Our favourite example is the signature Arboretum gin with its infusion of strawberry gum leaf, lemon thyme, rosemary, oranges and bush tomato.

 Address: 1/89A Piper St, Kyneton